 |Canon EF 400mm f/4.0 DO IS USM Lens||68.5 oz||(1940g)||5.0 x 9.1"||(128 x 232mm)||52 DImm||2001|

 The push/pull zoom mechanism is possibly the most noticeable physical feature of this lens.
 While it works smoothly, it took me some time to get used to it.
 There is a ring on the back of the manual focus ring that adjusts the tension on the zoom part of the lens.
 That is a nice feature, but I find myself constantly adjusting the tension to get it just right for the moment.
 The ring also gets in the way of the manual focus ring - when making a manual focus adjustment, I often inadvertently change the zoom friction ring as well.
 Set the zoom friction too light and the lens extends by itself when pointed downward - fast and hard if set really loose.
 Set the friction too tight and zooming becomes difficult.
 So, it works as it is supposed to.
-Some prefer the push/pull design.
+A big benefit to the push/pull design is that your supporting hand remains centered under the lens at all times.
+Some photographers prefer the push/pull design.

 One of my favorite lens features found on the 100-400 is image stabilization.
 The image stabilizer helps significantly when handholding in low light - that is as long as you have a still subject.
 While the 100-400 L's IS system will detect a tripod and automatically disable itself, turning off IS when using a tripod will save a little battery life and cause the IS mechanism to be locked in a centered position.
 You can estimate IS on this lens to help with 2 stops or so of shutter speed handholdability.